thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 ## Overview

-An agent developer can define application specific [operation workflows](./device-management-api.md#mqtt-driven-workflows).
+An agent developer can define application specific [operation workflows](./device-management-api.md#mqtt-driven-workflows) to control how an operation is performed on a device.
 Thin-edge **tedge-agent** provides the tools to:

 - override existing workflows